spring-attic/aws-refapp/README.md

+# aws-refapp is no longer actively maintained by VMware, Inc.

 # Spring Cloud AWS Reference App #
 This reference application acts as a showcase for the features provided by [Spring Cloud AWS] [Spring-Cloud-AWS].